 of the following standards

-at the time the educator is admitted to the program
+at the time the educator is initially enrolled in the program

 - The major or concentration of the advanced degree must be in a field in which the educator is certified.
 For example,